vmnomad/hundred_days_of_k8s/website/content/home.md

 * Have a clear goal, e.g. 'in 100 days I want to be ready to take Kubernetes Certified Administrator exam' or 'I want to learn how to create an application using microservices architecture'
 * Connect with other people.
-* Support and encourage others using #100DaysOfK8s hashtag in Twitter.
+* Support and encourage others using #100DaysOfK8s hashtag on Twitter.
 This will help everyone taking part in this challenge to stay motivated and will help yourself to stick to your commitment.
 * Try not to take more than 2 challenges at the same time.
-It gets overwhelming very quick.
-What I learned is that focusing on 1 or 2 study subjects is way more efficient than trying to learn mulitple things simultaneously.
+It gets overwhelming very quickly.
+What I learned is that focusing on 1 or 2 study subjects is way more efficient than trying to learn multiple things simultaneously.

 &nbsp;
 ___